Common Law Trademarks

 How to Establish a Common Law Trademark

-Once you start using a trademark—by placing it on the goods you sell, putting it on a sign on your storefront, branding your website with it—you’ve started earning common law trademark rights.
+Once you start using a trademark in the marketplace—by placing it on the goods you sell, putting it on a sign on your storefront, branding your website with it—you’ve obtained common law trademark rights.

 The more you use your mark, carve out a place in the market, and teach consumers that the mark identifies your goods/services, the stronger your common law rights become.

-Do I have to sell goods/services in order to earn common law trademark rights?
+Do I have to sell goods/services in order to get common law trademark rights?

 Yes.
 Trademarks—whether registered or common law—offer protection in connection to goods or services that are being bought and sold.